UPDATE: International Commercial Arbitration

 Yearbooks are annual publications intended to provide the reader with updates to the law that have occurred over the course of the past year.
 Arbitration law yearbooks may contain articles on new developments in the law of international arbitration, case notes or texts of arbitral decisions, new legislation and treaties, and other information.

 Some yearbooks focus exclusively on developments in international arbitration as they related to a particular country or region.
-Examples include the Austrian Yearbook on International Arbitration, available in print or online through Kluwer Arbitration, the Croatian Arbitration Yearbook, available in print or online through Lexis Academic, and the Czech and Central European Yearbook of Arbitration, available in print and in full text from the publication’s website.
+Examples include the Austrian Yearbook on International Arbitration, available in print or online through Kluwer Arbitration, the Croatian Arbitration Yearbook, available in print or online through LexisNexis, and the Czech and Central European Yearbook of Arbitration, available in print and in full text from the publication’s website.

-4.3.
+5.3.
 Law Journals

 - American Review of International Arbitration

 - Arbitration International